Updated: Mar 25

-Because my kids love Japanese curry, but they don't take big chunk of veggies.
-So I always make veggies puree after stirring and steaming for long time.
+Because my kids love Japanese curry but don't like to eat large chunks of veggies, I always puree the vegetables after steaming for a long time.

-This recipe contains ton of veggies, followed by tomato juice and beans, moreover what I like this recipe about is minimizing the amount of curry cubes as it usually contains quite good amount of fat.
+This recipe contains a ton of veggies, followed by tomato juice and beans.
+What I love about this recipe is minimizing the amount of curry cubes it uses, as they usually contains quite a good amount of fat.

 My kids just love this curry so much!

 I hope you and your family will love it too!

 Tag me on Instagram if you make it!

 Please subscribe to my Youtube channel for future recipes!